rizitis/captain-slack/README.md

 **services**

 1. `cptn serv-status <rc.service-name>` (as root) Will print service status info
-2. `cptn restart-serv`   (as root) Will print all rc.services and ask use to chose which need restart
+2. `cptn restart-serv`   (as root) Will print all rc.services and ask user to chose which need restart
 3. `cptn show-servs` (as root) Will export in terminal all services and their status.

 ---